Lumavate-Team/documentation/docs/2-development.rst

       ..

-   #.
-To make a version from scratch:
+   * To make a version from scratch:

-      #.
+      a.
 Go to the second section of fields in the Version Add form.
 Fill out the port, version number, and label field.

          * Port asks which programing language is used in the image
 	 * Version number aks for the version major, minor, and patch